 The scheme is designed to open up the site for the local neighbourhood through the inclusion of a new public square and dedicated pedestrian access throughout.

 The development is less than 150 metres from Blackhorse Road tube station and transforms the 3-acre industrial site into a new landscaped environment with 337 new homes and commercial space for businesses.
 DLA completed RIBA Stages 0 to 3 with U+I plc and then were retained by Telford Homes to complete the BTR element for Greystar and the affordable homes element for Notting Hill Genesis.

-The site has been rebranded as Equipment Works, to acknowledge the rich history and heritage of the site, which was originally the home of the Associated Equipment Company Factory.
-The factory was responsible for manufacturing motorised London buses until 1927, with these prototypes going on to shape the design of the Routemaster bus.
-We have taken inspiration from the patterns, design and typography found in these historic vehicles as well as historic landscape patterns in the locality to influence the proposed landscape designs, signage, street furniture and play elements.
+The site was originally the home of the Associated Equipment Company, and the factory was responsible for manufacturing motorised London buses until 1927, with these prototypes going on to shape the design of the famous London Bus – the Routemaster.
+We have taken inspiration from the patterns, design and typography found in these historic vehicles as well as historic landscape patterns in the locality to influence the architecture, landscape design, signage, street furniture and play elements.